 You may start your exposure therapy sessions by first looking at pictures of knives, then in the same room as a knife, then holding a knife, and then using a knife to cut food.
 Scientists have recently begun exploring the potential of virtual reality to help expose people with phobias to their fears in a safe and controlled manner.

 If you feel that you have aichmophobia and you dont know how to deal with your fear, you may want to consult a professional to try and get it right.
-HopeQure counselors are available to help you cope with the distress and discomfort that is usually caused by such a condition.
+HopeQure counselors provide online counselling and are available to help you cope with the distress and discomfort that is usually caused by such a condition.
 Dont let aichmophobia run your life and rob you of your ability to participate in normal activities.